krka/java8-future-guide/README.md

 There is a library called [futures-extra](https://github.com/spotify/futures-extra) which provides more helpers for dealing with both Guava and Java 8 futures.

-Particularly for Java 8, there are the some useful helper methods.
+Particularly for Java 8, there are  some useful helper methods.
 CFE here is short hand for CompletableFuturesExtra.
 ```java